sanjogpandasp/Android-Security-Reference/providers/platform_security_providers.md

 ####BoringSSL

 - [Source link](https://boringssl.googlesource.com/boringssl/)
-- Google patched fork of openSSL
+- "BoringSSL is a fork of OpenSSL that is designed to meet Google’s needs."
 - Transition starting in 6.0

 ##Java JCE Providers